 Music in a variety of styles and from around the world is sung either with the support of the pipe organ, Yamaha grand-piano or unaccompanied, but the English choral tradition remains central to music-making at St Nicolas.
 There are over 120 anthems in the choir’s constantly expanding repertoire.
 Notable additions in recent years include Allegri’s Miserere and Mendelssohn’s Hear my prayer.
 All singers regularly have the opportunity to sing solos of all kinds if they wish, and some of the younger singers go on to gain choral scholarships and to sing elsewhere.

 The choir is often augmented at Festivals and celebratory services by voluntary visiting singers.
-In recent years, the Choir has sung at Southwark and Guildford Cathedrals and Christ Church, Oxford and this year sang Evensong at St Alban’s Abbey.
+In recent years, the Choir has sung at Southwark, Guildford, Rochester, St Albans, Exeter and Chester Cathedrals and Christ Church, Oxford and this year we sang the weekend services at Gloucester Cathedral.
+You can hear the Sunday morning Eucharist service by clicking this link.

 We are always pleased to welcome new members.